cdo256/virtualsets/src/Dissertation/Splice.lagda.md

 -->

-# 'Splice' operations on `Fin`
+## 'Splice' operations on \texttt{\large Fin} {#splice-operations-on-fin}

-In my final definition of `Inj`, I have taken the approach of using a basic inductive definition for injective functions.
-This was because the previous way (`InjFun`) of doing it was messy, and ultimately hid the true behaviour that I wanted to extract with a trace.
+In the definition of `Inj`, we have taken the approach of using a basic inductive definition for injective functions.
+This was because the dependent sum representation (`InjFun`) of doing it was messy, and ultimately hid the true behaviour that I wanted to extract with a trace.
 This meant that all of the proofs relied on a long chain of isomorphisms that weren't strong enough to capture the behaviour that we cared about, namely adding and removing links to modify a funciton.

 Additionally carrying around the proof meant they had to be modified together, and may have been the reason I was experiencing performance